Grand Prix Cycliste de Québec

+In 2024, organisers noted that they wished to stage a women's race in future, potentially as part of the UCI Women's World Tour.

 Route

 The Grand Prix Cycliste de Québec, unlike many single day events, is not a point to point race, but a circuit based race.
 The riders race for 11 laps on an 18.1 km long circuit.
 During a lap on the circuit the riders need to complete four climbs in rapid succession: Côte de la Montagne (375m long and 10% average grade), Côte de la Potasse (420m long and 9% average grade), Montée de la Fabrique (190m long and 7% average grade) and Montée du Fort (1000m long and 4% average grade).
 The finish is uphill on the Montée du Fort.

 During the 2014 edition, riders had to take an alternate route because of construction on the Côte Gilmour.